 Oh my, oh my, oh my!!

 The picture for this salad was taken last summer but I’ve made this salad quite a few times since.
-I just didn’t manage to find the adequate moment and take a better picture. 📸 I do hope I will and update you with a fresh and better one very, very soon.
+I just didn’t manage to find the adequate moment and take a better picture.
+I do hope I will get a chance and update you with a fresh and better looking shot very soon.

 This quinoa, roast vegetables, halloumi cheese, zaatar and pomegranate salad is such a delightful, so beautiful and flavoursome dish, not to mention how packed with vitamins and goodness this is.